gethugothemes/andromeda-light-hugo/content/blog/post-1.md

 ---
-date: "2023-01-28"
+date: "2023-02-12"
 title: "Getting started with Velocapi"
-image: "images/home/target-details.png"
 author_info:
   name: "Velocapi"
   image: "images/logo.png"
 draft: false
 ---

-Velocapi helps you to easily monitor your website or API endpoints to make sure that they are up and behave as expected.
+Velocapi helps you to easily monitor your websites and API endpoints to make sure that they are up and behave as expected.
 The [Velocapi web app](https://app.velocapi.com) provides an overview at a glance and our integration with Discord and Telegram will always keep you up to date.